Friday, 4 November 2022

 A screen and look test for the Mumbai supermodel, who was about to step into Bollywood with superstar Sridevi no less.
 Shot by celebrity photographer, Rakesh Shreshta, Sridevi was styled by Neeta Lulla.
 Malhotra's height and broad shoulders, his roman nose, chiseled features, physically he was a perfect match for long limbed Sridevi.
 Talent wise... well...

 She, already a well-versed thespian by age 27-28, (when Lamhe was shot) and he, after being the hottest face in fashion in the nation, movies seemed like the next inevitable and logical step.
-And what a platform to jumpstart his screen career; a movie with the biggest filmmaker in India, Yash Chopra (fresh off the success of a blockbuster Chandni), with the biggest stars in the country bracketing him (Anil Kapoor and Sridevi, screen legend Waheeda Rehman), Malhotra could not have asked for a better entry for someone who had no links to the deeply incestuous, self-indulgent industry (hate using the word nepotism as Ms Kangana Ranaut has co-opted it).
+And what a platform to jumpstart his cine career; a movie with the biggest filmmaker in India, Yash Chopra (fresh off the success of a blockbuster Chandni), with the biggest stars in the country bracketing him (Anil Kapoor and Sridevi, screen legend Waheeda Rehman), Malhotra could not have asked for a better entry for someone who had no links to the deeply incestuous, self-indulgent industry (hate using the word nepotism as Ms Kangana Ranaut has co-opted it).

 Can think of only Jackie Shroff who won the luck of the draw, who went from model to superstar that decade; Sunny Deol, Sanjay Dutt, Anil Kapoor, Rishi Kapoor, Kumar Gaurav had deep links rooted within the studio system and a family of film producers backing them.